SalomePlatform/yacs/doc/hxx2salome.rst

-* The const qualifiers should be carefully analyzed, it impact the way Salome will manage memory.
+* The const qualifiers should be carefully analyzed, it impact the way SALOME will manage memory.
 The critical case is if you have an internal field, and you (wrongly) return a non const pointer on it.
-Because the pointer is non const, it is considered that the Salome component takes ownership of the field, and consequently will delete it after usage – thus invalidating an internal pointer of your C++ component.
+Because the pointer is non const, it is considered that the SALOME component takes ownership of the field, and consequently will delete it after usage – thus invalidating an internal pointer of your C++ component.
 Crash is the most frequent issue of this case...